 \subsection{Forecasting performance and cost}

-The performance and cost results for the exponential smoothing and ARIMA pools considered are presented in the Tables \ref{tab:resultsmainexpsmoothing} and \ref{tab:resultsmainArima}, respectively.
-Each table consists of three panels containing the results for MASE, MSIS, and the computational cost.
-Within each panel, the different rows present the performance of the different pools of models described in Section \ref{sec:design}.
-Note that only four pools are presented for the yearly data and the exponential smoothing models, as the ``match error with seasonal type'' pool differs from the ``all models'' pool only when the data are seasonal.
-Each column of the Tables \ref{tab:resultsmainexpsmoothing} and \ref{tab:resultsmainArima} presents the performance results for different sampling frequencies (yearly, quarterly, and monthly).
-For the MSIS, we consider a 95\% confidence level ($\alpha = 0.05$).
-The best result for each measure and data frequency is highlighted with boldface.
+Tables \ref{tab:resultsmainexpsmoothing} and \ref{tab:resultsmainArima}, respectively, present the performance and cost comparisons for the exponential smoothing and ARIMA pools considered.
+In each table, the rows present the performance of the pools of models described in Section \ref{sec:design}.
+The columns refer to the three performance measurements, MASE, MSIS, and computational cost (seconds per series).
+For the MSIS, we considered a 95\% confidence level ($\alpha = 0.05$).
+The best result for each measure and data frequency is in boldface.

-The empirical results of the exponential smoothing pools (Table \ref{tab:resultsmainexpsmoothing}) suggest that considering ``all models'' gives the worst forecasting performance and the highest computational times.
-Recall, that lower scores are better.
-In some cases, the forecasts and prediction intervals produced are explosive, leading to very poor predictions and substantial forecasting errors.
-This results in very high values of the arithmetic means especially for the MSIS (across all frequencies).
-The poor performance of the ``all models'' pool suggests that identifying the best model from a large pool of candidates is sometimes influenced by overfitting and selecting models which tend to produce non-realistic out-of-sample forecasts.
+Comparing performance across the different exponential smoothing pools (Table \ref{tab:resultsmainexpsmoothing}) suggests ``all models'' result in the worst performance and the highest computational times.
+Recall that lower scores are better, both for performance and cost.
+In some cases, the forecasts and prediction intervals produced are explosive, leading to very poor predictions and substantial forecasting errors, resulting in very high values of the arithmetic means, especially those for the MSIS (across all frequencies).
+This poor performance of ``all models'' suggests that identifying the best model from a large pool of candidates is sometimes influenced by overfitting and model selection that tend to produce unrealistic out-of-sample forecasts.

-The major problem of the ``all models'' pool is that multiplicative trend models are allowed.
-If these are excluded (``no multiplicative trend'' pool), then the performance across all measures is significantly better.
-In fact, the second pool of models results in the second-best performance (on average) for the yearly and monthly frequencies, and the best for the quarterly frequency.
-More importantly, excluding the four multiplicative trend models leads to very significant reductions in terms of computational time: 89\%, 47\%, and 29\% compared to the time needed for the ``all models'' pool for the yearly, quarterly, and monthly frequency, respectively.
+The major problem of the ``all models'' pool is that it allows multiplicative trend models.
+If these are excluded (``no multiplicative trend'' pool), then performance across all measures is significantly better.
+In fact, the second pool of models results in the second-best performance on average.
+More importantly, excluding the four multiplicative trend models leads to a 37\% reduction in computational time compared to the time needed for the ``all models'' pool.